Uncertainty and Autarky: Cooperative Game Theory for Stable Local Energy Market Partitioning: Introduction

-\IEEEPARstart{R}{e}cent legislations \cite{le_conseil_federal_suisse_feuille_nodate} empower \emph{prosumers} in distribution grids to form Local Energy Markets (LEMs) for collective self-consumption.
-However, the scale and composition of the LEM coalitions that prosumers would form remains unclear.
-In a large distribution grid, such market coalitions could range anywhere from a small neighborhood to a coalition of all prosumers in the distribution grid.
-A distribution grid may have multiple such coalitions, so an open question is which grid \emph{partitions} will emerge when prosumers are empowered to form LEM \emph{coalitions}.
+\IEEEPARstart{R}{e}cent legislations \cite{le_conseil_federal_suisse_feuille_nodate,parlamento_italiano_act_2020} empower \emph{prosumers} in distribution grids to form Local Energy Markets (LEMs) for collective self-consumption.
+However, the scale and composition of the LEMs that prosumers would form remains unclear.
+In a large distribution grid, an LEM could range anywhere from a single prosumer self-consuming individually, to collective self-consumption by prosumers in a neighborhood, to the extreme case of the entire distribution grid as a single LEM.
+In the general case, a distribution grid may have multiple such LEM \emph{coalitions}, so an open question is which grid \emph{partitions} emerge when prosumers are empowered to form LEM \emph{coalitions}.

-To answer this, we must first evaluate the costs and benefits of LEMs.
-Since LEMs are typically incentivized for self-consumption, this amounts to assessing the impacts of self-consumption (analogous to the concept of \emph{autarky}) in different LEM configurations.
-Following this, one can analyze distribution grid partitioning into self-consuming LEM coalitions.

-The problem of grid partitioning must be studied from the perspective of two parties: 1.
-The Distribution System Operator (DSO), who manages the distribution grid and cares about aggregate costs for the grid; and 2.
-Prosumers, who have the power to form LEMs, and may only care about local costs.
+There are two important considerations that govern the composition of LEMs in grid partitions: the tradeoffs related to the scale of collective self-consumption, and the perspectives of the stakeholders in the grid regarding these tradeoffs.

-\textbf{1.
-From the DSO's perspective}, some degree of autarky via localized self-consumption may be preferred to reduce power flows in constrained grids.
-This can minimize the risk of line overloading and voltage violations under uncertain load and generation \cite{dimovski_impact_2023}\cite{dudjak_impact_2021}.
-On the other hand, such localized self-consumption may come at the expense of economic efficiency by comprising on globally optimal dispatch \cite{schmitt_how_2022}.
-Grid partitioning may help the DSO balance the tradeoffs between risks associated with network constraint violations under uncertain load and generation, and economically efficient dispatch \cite{barani_optimal_2019}.
+The first consideration is the tradeoffs related to the scale of collective self-consumption.
+Forming smaller LEMs for self-consumption (analogous to the concept of \emph{autarky}) may result in reduced power flows and grid usage, which can minimize the risk of line overloading and voltage violations in constrained grids under uncertain load and generation \cite{dudjak_impact_2021, dimovski_impact_2023}.
+On the other hand, such localized self-consumption may come at the expense of economic efficiency by compromising on the economic gains from energy trading, which is achieved in larger LEMs \cite{schmitt_how_2022}.
+Thus, the scale and composition of LEMs in grid partitioning is governed by the tradeoffs between risks associated with network constraint violations under uncertain load and generation, and economically efficient dispatch.

-Note that studying grid partitioning only from the DSO's perspective is not sufficient, since it is the prosumers who actually have the power to form LEMs.
-If the DSO selects a partition where the realized economic gains are not allocated appropriately to the prosumers, some of the prosumers may deviate to form alternative LEM coalitions.
-This brings us to the perspective of prosumers in analyzing LEM partitioning.